-Monthly Pride Assemblies:
+Quartley Pride Assemblies:

-The first Wednesday of the month a Pride Assembly is held.
+Pride Assemblies will be held on a quartley basis this year.
 Classroom teachers, Title 1 teacher and the Special Education teacher present awards to students based on the three rules: Be safe, Be Responsible and Be Respectful.
 Parents are invited in to watch their children receive the award.
-At this celebration students and staff who have birthdays during the month are announced, and they receive a birthday pencil from the principal.
+Students who are selected to receive the awards will sit in the Very Improtant Person Section.
+These students will be picked to participate in games and fun activities through the year.